F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 Data Modification
 =================
 This section details how you can manipulate the data to better meet your Telemetry goals.
-This includes the new :ref:`Actions Chain<actions>`, which can contain the :ref:`includeData<include>` and :ref:`excludeData<exclude>` options introduced in Telemetry Streaming 1.8.0, and the previously introduced :ref:`setTag<tagproperty>` property.
+This includes the new :ref:`Actions Chain<actions>`, which can contain the :ref:`includeData<include>` and :ref:`excludeData<exclude>` options introduced in F5 BIG-IP Telemetry Streaming 1.8.0, and the previously introduced :ref:`setTag<tagproperty>` property.

 .. _actions: